Melaku05/Docker/docker-for-djagno/first-virtual-then-dockerize/firsts~.md

 . write a docker-compose.yml file and run the container with docker-compose up `

+`
+• create a Dockerfile with custom image instructions
+• add a .dockerignore file
+• build the image
+• create a docker-compose.yml file
+• spin up the container(s)
+`
+`
+Stop the currently running container with Control+c
+`
+` Stop all of the container
+docker-compose down
+`

 # Normally I don’t recommend running migrate on new projects until after a custom user model
 has been configured.